Skip to main content

 "What is a Barristra?"
 Trilochan had raised his eyes from the book of accounts at her question.
 She was ten.

 "The locked room.
 Bhari Babu says I can't go in there.
 It belongs to some Baristra Babu."
 Trilochan nodded in agreement.
 Bondita frowned.
 She was intrigued.
-Who was this person she never saw but his room was beyond her reach?
+Who was this person she had never seen, but whose room was beyond her reach?
 Not knowing always bothered Bondita.
 She tried looking inside through the cracks and locks.
 She imagined what could be inside.
 But nobody gave her the keys.

 "One peep.
 I promise."
 She would follow Bihari around.
 "What is so special about that room?"